WHAT IS HAND ECZEMA?

-Often, the cause is unclear; however, there can be one or more conditions present.
-The three most common conditions related to hand eczema are irritant contact dermatitis, allergic contact dermatitis, and atopic dermatitis.
+Often, the cause is unclear—however, there can be one or more conditions present.
+The three most common conditions related to hand eczema are as follows:

 The most common is Irritant Contact Dermatitis.
 Repeated exposure to irritants such as water, soaps, detergents, solvents, degreasers, lubricants, oils, coolants, fiberglass dust, food products, metals, and plastics can inhibit the repair of the skin barrier.

 What are the signs and symptoms?

 - Skin is dry and chapped, with areas of itchy, red, scaly, and swollen skin.

 - Skin may sting or burn when in contact with irritants, and may eventually crack and bleed.

 The second most common form of hand eczema is Allergic Contact Dermatitis.
 Common allergens include nickel, certain food additives and fragrances, and preservatives.
 Occupational allergens could include antibacterial soaps and solutions, organic dyes, rubber, plastic resins, and plants.

 - Soon after exposure, small blisters may appear with itchy, swollen, red skin.